pdnguyen1707/Austin-Airbnb-EDA/README.md

 # Austin AirBnB Exploratory Data Analysis

-Project 1: Using AirBnB data to understand the homeowners' market in Austin
+Project 1: Utilizing AirBnB data to breakdown the insights of rental market in Austin

-1. Installations
-This project was written in Python, using Jupyter Notebook on Anaconda.
-The relevant Python packages for this project are as follows:
+1. This project was written in Python3 languague on Jupyter Notebook.
+The following packages have installed to support the project:

-numpy
+- numpy
-pandas
+- pandas
-matplotlib
+- matplotlib
-IPython (display module)
+- IPython
-collections
-itertools (chain module)
-time
+- time

 2. Project Motivation

-This project is part of Term 2's first module (Introduction to Data Science) requirement, which is to use the CRISP-DM process to produce a data project.
-I utilised AirBnB data on Austin homes to produce my project, which used the perspective of a Seattle home-owner.
-The objective is to offer a great experience for my guests while maximizing revenues.
-Thus, I explored ways to achieve this objective by using data to answer the following three questions:
+AirBnB provides excellent platform for the the homeowners become hosts at ease.
+With almost a decade, the team has accumulated a huge amount of data from previous listing.
+By breaking down the chunk of historical data, the outcome can help Austin homeowners recognize the existing trends of rental Airbnb in the region.
+From that, the hosts can offer great experience for the guests while maximizing revenues.

+There are many questions can be asked from data, the 3 following questions would be essential for every host when it comes to their first time listing:

 a.
 How are prices are changed seasonally in Austin?
 b.
 What are the most common amenities that local hosts offer?